AdobeDocs/places.es-ES/help/places-ext-aep-sdks/places-monitor-extension/using-places-monitor-extension.md

 >[!IMPORTANT]
 >
 >La supervisión de lugares depende de la extensión Places.
-Al instalar manualmente la extensión del monitor de lugares, asegúrese de agregar también la `libACPPlaces_iOS.a` biblioteca al proyecto.
+When manually installing the Places Monitor extension, ensure that you also add the `libACPPlaces_iOS.a` library to your project.

 ## Agregar permisos al manifiesto